davidepatti/ultraviolet/README.md

 - Identity: abstracted to coincide with pubkey,.e.g., no need of having IP/tor addresses, since all network communication is done by method calls between synchronized threads.
 Notice that pubkey should be derived from a root private key, not required, since trust is not an issue in UV,i.e., Nothing is “signed”.
+- Inside each UVNode other channel as seend throught the LNode or P2PNode intefaces
+-
 ## UVChannel
 Single object instance, one per existing channel, accessed from both initiator and peer UVNode threads using synchronized method calls.
 - The initiator UVNode creates an instance of a new UVChannel object and call a method of a peer.
 If criteria and requirement are matched (e.g. sufficient liquidity) the channel reference is stored at each UVNode.